FailAcademy/learning/adp-vancouver/_slides/week-05/02-collections-accounts.md

 ???

-- 1 NF: Values in cells must be atomic (means values are stand-alone, not repeated in cells)
+- 1NF: Values in cells must be atomic (means values are stand-alone, not repeated in cells)
-- 2 NF: Must be in 1NF and each row must be identifiable by a unique value, or set of values (aka the "primary key"; tables should focus on a single concept)
+- 2NF: Must be in 1NF and each row must be identifiable by a unique value, or set of values (aka the "primary key"; tables should focus on a single concept)
 - 3NF: Must be 2NF and non-keys describe primary keys and nothing else (need to elect a primary key...the noun that is described by the other data)
 - Referential integrity: Making your relational database relational (adding foreign key constraints, and any foreign key field must agree with the primary key that is referenced by the foreign key